 The second map shows where recycling companies are settled in the Austrian Danube Region.

-Since 2012, the Carinthian Legislation of Wind Power Sites regulates the exploitation of windpower.
-Three years after its effective date, mecca evaluated the possibilities of legal project implementation, protection rules and different systems of regulation.
+Since 2012, the Carinthian Legislation of Wind Power Sites regulates the use of windpower.
+Three years after its effective date, mecca evaluated the possibilities of legal project implementations, protection rules and different systems of regulation.

 Countries: AT, SK

-The cross-border energy strategy for Burgenland and the west hungarian counties Győr-Moson-Sopron, Vas and Zala analyzed both the actual energetic condition as well as developable potentials for future cooperation and appropriate measures.
-The national and international policy background was researched and analyzed too
+The cross-border energy strategy for Burgenland and the bordering Hungarian counties Győr-Moson-Sopron, Vas and Zala analysed both the actual energetic condition as well as developable potentials for future cooperation and appropriate measures.
+The national and international policy background was researched and analysed too.

-The cross-border study analyzes both the current energy status as well as resulting or developable future cooperation potentials between Burgenland and the self-governed region Trnava.
-Additionally the national policy background was researched and analyzed.
+The cross-border study analyses both the current energy status as well as the resulting or developable future cooperation potentials between Burgenland and the self-governed region Trnava.
+Additionally the national policy background was researched and analysed.

 Students get an introduction to:

-mecca supported the State of Carinthia in the creation of the Regional Energy Concept: Upper Carinthia.
-The goal was to use spatial planning to lay the groundwork for addressing critical questions facing Carinthia’s energy future.
-This should provide the basis for energy security through increasing the energy independence of Carinthia while at the same time improving the ‘value-added’ aspect by focusing on regional power generation.
-As results are gathered, they should be used to develop a detailed energy concept that is inclusive of the communities and key stakeholders.
+mecca supported the Government of Carinthia in the creation of the Regional Energy Concept for Upper Carinthia.
+The goal is to use spatial planning to lay the groundwork for addressing critical questions facing Carinthia’s energy future.
+This should provide the basis for energy security through increasing the energy independence of Carinthia while at the same time improving the value added aspect by focusing on regional power generation.
+As results are gathered, they are to be used to develop a detailed energy concept in cooperation with the municipalities and key stakeholders.

 The LEADER Region Southern Lower Austria has decided to become a climate and energy model region. mecca provides support to the region, in cooperation with the Energy Park Bruck an der Leitha, in submitting a funding application to the Climate and Energy Fund’s program “Climate and Energy Model Regions”.

-A regional energy concept with a strong focus on actionability was developed over a 6 month period through involving key regional and local stakeholders.
+A regional energy concept with a strong focus on practical relevance was developed over a 6 month period through involving key stakeholders in the region.

-To ensure that the solutions presented are practical and feasible, meccal engaged in intensive discussions with local authorities, plant operators, companies and producers in the region.
+To ensure that the solutions presented are practical and feasible, mecca engaged in intensive discussions with local authorities, plant operators, companies and producers in the region.

 The LEADER Region Römerland Carnuntum has decided to become a climate and energy model region. mecca provided support to the region, in cooperation with the Energy Park Bruck an der Leitha, in submitting a funding application to the Climate and Energy Fund’s program “Climate and Energy Model Regions”.

-MOVE is a cross-border EU project in the framework of ETC (European Territorial Cooperation) SI-AT. mecca provided support to the participating regions in Austria and Slovenia by preparing a SWOT analysis concerning renewable energy and energy efficiency.
-This analysis is intended to be utilized as an overview for the 55 MOVE network partners of the potential, opportunities, risks, and challenges within these 8 regions.
+MOVE is a cross-border EU project within the framework of ETC (European Territorial Cooperation) SI-AT. mecca provided support to the participating regions in Austria and Slovenia by preparing a SWOT analysis concerning renewable energy and energy efficiency.
+This analysis is intended to be utilised as an overview for the 55 MOVE network partners on the potentials, opportunities, risks, and challenges in terms of renewable energy within these 8 regions.

 The state government of Carinthia wants to foster academic and extracurricular activities in environmental education. mecca prepared a feasibility study to analyse organisational and content-related aspects of these activities in order to stengthen cooperation and networking of all key stakeholders.

-Project partners: TU Vienna (Institute of Transportation, Research Center of Transport Planning and Traffic Engineering), Austrian Ecology Institute Vienna, Austrian Energy Agency
+project partner: Vienna University of Technology (Institute of Transportation, Research Center of Transport Planning and Traffic Engineering), Austrian Ecology Institute Vienna, Austrian Energy Agency

 A regional energy concept for the LEADER region Römerland Carnuntum was prepared by Energy Park Bruck an der Leitha. mecca’s contributions include drafting a range of maps for improving the quality of presentation of data concerning the following topics: energy production, wind power, geothermal energy, forestal biomass, agrarian biomass, photovoltaics and solar energy.
-Additionally, mecca coached the client in PR and moderated workshops.
+Additionally, mecca coached the client in public relations activities and moderated workshops.

-The project aims at developing tools for measuring the energy efficiency of existing and planned settlements.
-Therefore spatial planning instruments are assessed concerning their effects on energy efficiency and recommendations for new measures are given.
+The project aims at developing tools for measuring the energy efficiency of existing and planned settlements, including the type of building development, location-dependent traffic relations and energy supply.
+Based on these findings, spatial planning instruments are assessed concerning their effects on energy efficiency and recommendations for measures are being made.

 As part of the preliminary proceedings of the environmental impact assessment S3 Weinviertler Schnellstraße Hollabrunn Süd – Guntersdorf an expert assessment was provided on the topics of landscape, leisure and recreation as well as people, communities and businesses.